nischi/MMM-News-QR/README.md

 {
     module: 'MMM-News-QR',
     config: {
-        // Delay to turn the TV off
+        // Interval to check the news
-        delay: 15000,
+        interval: 2000,
+        // Color of the Code
+        colorDark: '#fff',
+        // Background Color
+        colorLight: '#000',
-        // Use the module MMM-Facial-Recognition-OCV3
+        // Size of the Code
-        useFacialRecognitionOCV3: false
+        imageSize: 150
     }
 }
 ```